-- 6. Select the offering you want. - 7.
+- Select the offering you want to apply to the selected VM. - 7.
 Click OK.

+11.10.
 Moving VMs Between Hosts (Manual Live Migration)

 The CloudPlatform administrator can move a running VM from one host to another without interrupting service to users or going into maintenance mode.
 This is called manual live migration, and can be done under the following conditions: